stiasta/misc/README.md

 # Useful commands:

+## Find files in a git repo that has been changed the most.
 To find which files have been changed the most in a git repo the command under can be used:

 **On windows:**